danth/pathfinder.vim/README.md

 ### Requirements

+Your Vim should have at least the following (see `:version`):

 - `+python3`
 - `+timers`

+And if you want extra features:

-- `+popupwin` if you want to see help summaries next to the suggested motions
+- `+popupwin` - better output format, and see help summaries next to the suggested motions

 ## Usage